mybackpacc-byte/qacademy-beta/README.md

   - GRADING — only when all attempts are FULLY_GRADED
   - RESULTS — only when GRADING gate is APPROVED or NOT_CONFIGURED
 - On resubmission after rejection — old responses deleted, fresh PENDING rows created for all approvers

 ---

+## 👁 Exam Preview Page — COMPLETE (`/exam-preview`)

+### Route: `GET /exam-preview?exam_id=X`

+A standalone read-only page showing the exam exactly as a student would see it.
+Serves two purposes: teacher/admin preview and approver review.

+### Access
+- Teacher who owns the exam
+- School Admin of that tenant
+- Any user assigned as an approver on any gate for this exam
+- Anyone else → redirected away

+### Features
+- Clean read-only view — no edit controls, no correct answer indicators
+- Questions shown in `sort_order` with marks
+- Options shown as unselectable radio buttons / checkboxes (MCQ, Multiple Select, True/False)
+- Short Answer / Essay shown as a blank greyed-out textarea
+- **View toggle** — "All questions" (default) and "One at a time" — client-side, no reload
+- One-at-a-time mode: Previous / Next navigation + question counter (e.g. "Question 3 of 12")
+- Back link: teachers/admins → exam builder; approvers → `/approvals`

+### Approver mode (shown when viewer is an assigned approver with PENDING gate)
+- Banner at top: "You are reviewing this exam for the [GATE TYPE] gate"
+- Comment textarea below each question (optional, pre-filled from DB if previously saved)
+- Other approvers' comments shown read-only with their name on each question
+- Gate decision form at the bottom: overall note + Approve / Reject buttons
+- Submits to `POST /approval-respond-with-comments`
+- Teachers see all approver comments read-only — no comment form for teachers

+### Teacher / Admin read-only view
+- No comment boxes, no decision form
+- Other approvers' submitted comments visible per question (read-only)

+---